phartz/service-broker-cli/README.md

-   create-service                         Create a service instance update-service                         Update a service instance delete-service                         Delete a service instance rename-service                         Rename a service instance
+   create-service                         Create a service instance update-service                         Update a service instance delete-service                         Delete a service instance

-   create-service-key                     Create key for a service instance service-keys                           List keys for a service instance service-key                            Show service key info delete-service-key                     Delete a service key
+   create-service-key*                    Create key for a service instance service-keys*                          List keys for a service instance service-key*                           Show service key info delete-service-key*                    Delete a service key

 ```